zynksoftware/Zynk-Workflow/_docs/WooCommerce-Connector/Downloading-Products-from-WooCommerce.md

 _Required_
 The number of products to download per page.
 Increasing this value will speed up the download, but will consume more memory.
 Defaults to 10.

+### Record IDs
+_Optional_
+Enter a comma separated list of IDs of specific records to export.
+This will override the Download Settings.

 ### Output File
 _Required_
 The name of the XML file to export the products to.
 Defaults to 'woo_commerce_products.xml'.